Military health insurance, which is more commonly called TRICARE, is widely available to service members, their spouses and their children.

-The TRICARE for Life program and most other TRICARE programs require you to first enroll in DEERS.
+Most TRICARE programs require you to first enroll in DEERS.
 Sponsors are automatically registered with DEERS, but you may need to add each of your family members if you want them to be on your healthcare plan.

 To add your family members, visit a local ID card office.
-Walk-ins are welcome but you may also set up an appointment by calling in advance or requesting one online.
+Walk-ins are generally welcome but you may also set up an appointment by calling in advance or requesting one online.

 Then, you must update your contact information on the MilConnect website, by calling TRICARE, faxing your updates or mailing your information to the Defense Manpower Data Center Support Office in California.
 If you are mailing or faxing your information, your return address must not include a P.O. box.

 If you are adding a spouse to DEERS, you must submit a valid marriage certificate, as well as your husband or wife’s birth certificate, Social Security card and state-issued driver’s license or ID.
 You may only submit originals or certified copies of these documents.